 An essential part of making sure your in-house fulfillment operation runs smoothly is equipping it with the right software and tools.
 These tools help to streamline your processes, reduce errors, save time, and ultimately increase customer satisfaction—making them worthy investments in your fulfillment operation.

-An inventory management system helps you keep track of items or parts throughout the supply chain and ensure you have enough stock to fulfill incoming orders.
-They allow you to set and receive automated notifications when stock is low, which helps prevent delays in fulfillment due to stockouts.
+An inventory management system helps you keep track of items or parts throughout the supply chain and ensures you have enough stock to fulfill orders.
+It allows you to set and receive automated notifications when stock is low, which helps prevent delays in fulfillment due to stockouts.

 Many inventory management solutions also provide valuable data and performance insights along with useful industry-specific features.
 There are many affordable software solutions available, as well as some free inventory management options.